Prachivats/Amazon-Database-Management-System/README.md

 # Amazon-Database-Management-System

-Designed Database System for Amazon.com using Oracle SQl Devloper.
-Created ER, EER diagram to show relationship between various entities.
+Designed Database System for Amazon.com using Oracle SQl Developer.
+Created ER, EER diagram to show the relationship between various entities.
-Devloped Triggers and Procedures to accomplish tasks such as update rating for various products.
+Developed Triggers and Procedures to accomplish tasks such as update rating for various products.